Hardy Myers

 Hardy Myers (October 25, 1939 – November 29, 2016) was an American lawyer and Democratic politician who served three terms as the 15th attorney general of the state of Oregon, United States.
 Prior to taking office in 1997, he served from 1975 to 1985 in the Oregon House of Representatives, the last four of those years as its speaker, and was also a Metro councilor and chaired the Oregon Criminal Justice Council.

 Early life and education

 Myers was born October 25, 1939, in Electric Mills, Mississippi.
 He moved with his family to Bend in central Oregon in 1943 where his father, a lumberman, became manager of the Shevlin-Hixon Lumber Company, one of the two large mills that used to operate on the Deschutes River.
 His family then moved to Prineville in 1951.
 He attended public schools until graduation from high school.

-After high school he went back east, attending the University of Mississippi, where he received his undergraduate degree with distinction in 1961.
+After high school, he attended the University of Mississippi, where he received his undergraduate degree with distinction in 1961.